Privacy Policy

 - Submission content: the values you enter into the fields the Operator allowed for editing, and (in review-before-publish mode) the proposed changes pending Operator approval.

-- Technical event data: when you open the link or submit a change, we record a timestamp, your IP address, your browser’s user-agent string, the HTTP status returned by Airtable when we wrote your change, and any error message returned.
+- Technical event data: when you open the link or submit a change, we record a timestamp, your IP address, your browser’s user-agent string, the HTTP status returned by the Operator’s connected data source when we wrote your change, and any error message returned.
 This forms the audit log the Operator relies on.

 2.3 From third parties

-- Airtable: when an Operator authenticates via OAuth, Airtable returns the user’s Airtable user ID and email so the Operator can identify which workspace they connected.
-When the Service reads or writes rows, it receives the corresponding record data.
+- Connected data sources: when an Operator authenticates via OAuth, the data source typically returns a user identifier and email so the Operator can confirm which workspace, store, or company file they connected (e.g., Airtable user id and email; Notion workspace id and bot id; Shopify shop domain; Intuit/QuickBooks Online realm id).
+When the Service reads or writes records, it receives the corresponding record data on the Operator’s behalf.

 - Stripe: when an Operator subscribes, Stripe returns a customer identifier, subscription identifier, plan, status, and current billing period.
 We do not receive or store full card numbers or bank details — those are handled by Stripe.